Geoscience Projects

 • Assessment of secondary prospectivity of mine waste is being undertaken at selected sites within the Tennant Creek mineral field including Peko and TC8 as a potential source for critical minerals such as cobalt and bismuth.
 The project is being undertaken by the MIWATCH group at the Sustainable Minerals Institute.

-Attracting and supporting resource development in frontier areas
+Attracting and supporting resource exploration in frontier areas

 Much of the Northern Territory remains underexplored due to the paucity of modern geoscience data.
 Geological mapping and the acquisition of new data to improve resolution, quality and consistency of surface and subsurface datasets aim to de-risk and attract exploration into greenfields areas.
 Focus areas under this theme include the greater Mcarthur Basin, Birrindudu Basin, Amadeus Basin and the NT's southeastern stacked basins.